NeuralMMO/beta/rst/game_wiki.rst

 ****

-Competition Environment
-***********************

-At the start of a game, all Agents on all teams spawn together around the perimeter of the map on the same tile.
-Agent teams are evenly dispersed around the perimeter.

-**NPCs are scattered across the entire map.
-They get stronger and more aggressive towards the center.
-NPCs are all individuals; they fight each other as well; and they are all controlled by very basic scripts.
-Their aggression and strength levels are correlated, but otherwise are identical.

-Agents can occupy the same tile as other Agents.
-Other Agents can be their own teammates and/or other team’s Agents.
-There is no limit to number or type of agents on a single tile, including enemy agents and NPCs.

-**Time and Gameplay**
-The gameplay consists of time units called “ticks.”
-Each tick provides the opportunity for every Agent and NPC to do any, all or none of the following actions:

-.. grid:: 3

-    .. grid-item-card::  Move 1 tile in any available direction

-        - Agents cannot move off of the game space, or **into water.**
-        - As the game progresses, the action space becomes constrained as a fog encircles the board.
-Agents cannot be in tiles covered in fog, and all gradually move towards the center of the game space.

-    .. grid-item-card::  Attack an Agent - either NPC or from another team

-        - Attack can only be against one other Agent or NPC
-        - To attack, your Agent must be within three tiles as the opponent -- actually within a 7x7 square around your Agent.**

- .. grid-item-card::  Inventory Management
-        Inventory capacity is 12 items, including armor, weapon, tools, and consumables.
-        - Buy or Sell in the Market
-        - Destroy an item if no market value
-        - **Giving an item to a team mate is not permitted**

-**TBD - whether one can Buy/Sell; Give and Destroy simultaneously

 A Section Needs Naming
 **********************

 **Tile Resources**
 On these tiles are various important resources.
 Access resources and stay alive in the game - EAT, DRINK and COMBAT.
-There is a 2.5 percent chance to obtain a weapon while gathering ammunition on a tile.

 +--------------------+------------------------+--------------------+
 |**Resource**        |**Purpose**             |**Obtaining**       |